Create a Personal Database

 A personal database can store a lifetime of notes, bookmarks, files, emails and patterns.

-Selecting what information to keep in a personal database is a skill you can develop.
+Selecting what information to keep in a personal database is an important skill.

 Maintaining a personal database requires a lifelong commitment.